pbideau/SCIoI_summer_school/README.md

 3. Ctrl+Shift+P: "Remote-SSH: Connect to Host", select the host you added, and use `pi` as password.

+4. Open the folder `/home/pi/Desktop/SCIoI_summer_school/`

 You can now edit files like on your local machine.
 The integrated VS Code terminal is executing on the robot.

+Open a terminal using the menu `View/Terminal`, so that you can execute scripts in the next tasks.

 ## 2. Camera Test